 There is increasing interest and investment in the bioeconomy in the Western Cape and South Africa.
 This encompasses the production of renewable biological resources and their conversion into food, feed, bio-based products and bioenergy.

 The Western Cape agriculture and agri-processing sectors are significant in terms of financial contributions to the economy, labour intensity and carbon intensity.
 As a result, the food value chain is a key focus area for provincial economic growth and interventions to reduce the carbon intensity of the economy.
-The biggest opportunities in the Western Cape's bioeconomy are in:

 As agri-processing has been highlighted as key sector for economic development incentives have been made available to support development of the agri-processing sector this includes: